neoground/InfinitySky/README.md

   nights better!
 - And a lot more!

-InfinitySky is more than a sky camera; it's your personal observatory, weather station, and astronomy data center wrapped in one sleek package.
+InfinitySky is more than a sky camera; it's your personal observatory and a great addition to your weather station or astronomy data center, wrapped in one sleek package.
 It's not just for the lovers of space and weather; it's for teachers, researchers,  photographers, and technologists who'd like a reliable, smart window to the sky.

 Stay tuned for the upcoming features and improvements.
 We will update this readme regularly because the sky is not the limit for us! 🚀